 Joby Rohrer and his family were enjoying their vacation in Hawaii when things suddenly turned in a different direction.
 You see, while they were swimming, they spotted a whale shark who was clearly needing some help as it was being strangled by a 150-pound rope.

 The family thought really hard before doing anything.
 Eventually, they believed that helping the whale shark themselves was the right thing to do.

 “I’m thinking there’s no way I’m gonna get through that rope — it’s so fat.
 Then [my wife] Kapua was saying, ‘Well, you should try!’
 But I was thinking if I get close to that animal and touch it, I don’t want to startle the animal.
 I don’t want to stress the animal out.
 I don’t want to make it bolt.”

-“We waited a long time to consider what our responsibility was … We know that people don’t necessarily encourage this type of thing, but both of us are biologist.
+“We know that people don’t necessarily encourage this type of thing, but both of us are biologist.
 We felt like we were sort of in tune with what the animal was doing and maybe we were meant to be there.”

 Joby swam down to the whale shark, which was in 30 to 40 feet of water, with a 4-inch dive knife.
-With the help of their son and a wildlife control manager for Pulama Lana’i, they managed to cut the rope away through several dives and without any breathing equipment.
+Their son and a wildlife control manager for Pulama Lana’i also helped them rescue the distraught animal.
+Despite the lack of equipment, they managed to cut the rope and saved it from more struggle.

 Watch the video here: